Nef10/dotfiles/docs/install.md

 18. Zoom
     1. do not ask to confirm before leaving
     2. show meeting duration
     3. do not add zoom to the menu bar
     4. HD
     5. always display name on video
     6. automatically join computer audio
     7. mute when joining
+19. Install Steam games
+20. Activate AirBuddy
+21. Monitor Control: Start at login
+22. Maccy: Start at login
-20. Disable iCloud Photos
+23. Disable iCloud Photos
-21. Restore files not in the could: Photos, Desktop Backgrounds, ...
+24. Restore files not in the could: Photos, Desktop Backgrounds, ...
 (See backup list)
-22. Set desktop background to change randomly every 15 min
+25. Set desktop background to change randomly every 15 min
-23. Open zip files by default with The Unarchiver
+26. Open zip files by default with The Unarchiver
-24. Outlook:
+27. Outlook:
     1. Only mark mail as read when opened in new window
     2. Show calendar week numbers
     3. Set first week of the day to Monday